 How to use the subway ticket machine

 There is usually an English option (look for it on the screen).
-Look up at the board to figure out the station you want to go to.
+Look up at the big board above you to figure out the station you want to go to.
 The one-way price to get to that station will be listed.
 Insert coins or bills into the machine and choose the number of people.
 Then press the price of the ticket you want to get a pass for (ex: 170, 280, etc).
 The ticket and change will be generated.
 The ticket machine do give change in bills so don’t be too worried if you only have bigger bills.

 How do I board the subway?

-After getting your ticket, insert it into the subway ticket gates.
+After getting your ticket, insert it into the subway ticket gates/turnstiles.
 Remember to grab the ticket after you pass through since you will be needing it again when exiting.
 Same process for exiting, except this time you won’t be getting the ticket back as the machine collects it permanently.